Terms and Conditions of PurchaseDEFINITIONS

 See White House Office of Management & Budget Circular A-110.48(d).

-THIS ORDER IS ISSUED UNDER AND GOVERNED BY THE LAWS OF THE STATE OF TEXAS.
+THIS AGREEMENT IS ISSUED UNDER AND GOVERNED BY THE LAWS OF THE STATE OF TEXAS.

-If this order specifies F.O.B. shipping point, please prepay freight and add to invoice.
+If this Agreement specifies F.O.B. shipping point, please prepay freight and add to invoice.

 STATE SALES TAX EXEMPTION CERTIFICATE: